Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Summary of existing methods

 \newcounter{sixplusCounter}\addone{sixplusCounter} The \Nsixplus{} method, also proposed by \cite{632bootstrap}, is based on both the bootstrap and insample resampling (see \Cref{tab:RESAMPLEmethods}) procedures.

 In the following, let $\hat{P}_{n, \text{in}}$ denote the in-sample error of a model trained on $\D$.
-Writing $\hat{P}_{n, \text{oob}}$ and $\SEhat_{\text{oob}}$ for the point and standard error estimate from the \NOOB{} method, respectively, and we can now define the corresponding estimates for the \Nsixplus\ method: This results in the following \Nsixplus\ CI for the generalization error:
+Writing $\hat{P}_{n, \text{oob}}$ and $\SEhat_{\text{oob}}$ for the point and standard error estimate from the \NOOB{} method, respectively, and we can now define the corresponding estimates for the \Nsixplus\ method: This results in the following \Nsixplus\ CI for the GE: